chollinger93/reddit-ml-analysis/README.md

 A Python script that downloads images from a certain subreddit, stores them on GCS, and prepares a CSV for Cloud AutoML.

+A Python script that sends an image to AutoML for classification.

+Most programs require a Service Account JSON key.

 This is a work-in progress project for my [blog](https://otter-in-a-suit.com/blog).

 ### Prerequisites
 * Python 2.7.3
 * A Google Cloud project
 * An existing GCS bucket
+* An existing AutoML model for automl.automl_rest.py

 ## Install
 Install dependencies: